-In our model, we do not consider urban costs.
+Finally, we consider issues for future study.
+In our model, we did not consider urban costs.
 Even though urban costs are important factors for people who choose their locations and number of children, we omitted them for simplicity.
-In addition, in this paper, we dealt with only two overlapping generations, that is, childhood and adulthood.
+In addition, in this article, we dealt with only two overlapping generations, that is, childhood and adulthood.
 We paid little attention to the composition of the population.
-In demographic studies, the composition of the population is typically a matter of primary importance, as its structure changes over time just as its size and distribution do.
+In demographic studies, the composition of the population is typically a matter of primary importance, as its structure changes over time, just as its size and distribution do.
 However, for simplicity, we omitted population structure from our analysis.
 In spite of this limitation, we believe that our analysis identifies new aspects of the relationship between economic integration and population change.
 We leave the consideration of urban costs and population structure for future research.